Editor’s note: The EIDL program is reopened as of June 15th. You can apply today through the SBA’s online portal.

 Similar to draws and distributions, 1099 contractors are not included in the PPP calculation, even if they are regularly paid for employee-like tasks.
 This is because contractors are considered sole proprietors and can apply for the PPP themselves.
 If you’re a business that primarily uses 1099s, your actual payroll expense considered for the PPP may not be very high.

 Finally, you cannot double-dip with unemployment benefits while using PPP funds.
-We recommend using the PPP for 8 weeks and then applying for unemployment once that period is over if no new aid has been announced.
+We recommend using the PPP for the 24 weeks and then applying for unemployment once that period is over.

 The role of bookkeeping

 The EIDL application will require you to provide information on your business’ gross revenue and cost of goods sold over the last 12 months.
 If you don’t have this information handy, you’ll likely need retroactive bookkeeping done so you can calculate this number properly.

 For the PPP, you don’t need to have bookkeeping done to apply, so long as your business runs payroll through a payroll service and you can submit your payroll records.
 If you’re self-employed, you’ll need to submit your net profit, which you will need bookkeeping to calculate properly.
 Once you’ve been approved for the PPP, bookkeeping becomes even more important: you’ll need to track your expenses in order to prove you spent the funds on the right things—this will be a key component of getting your PPP loan forgiven.

 You’ll want to keep the habit of keeping good books going after you’ve received your relief funds.
 Your loan agreement requires you to keep accurate books—for EIDL loans, you may need completed financial statements for the past 5 years and for every year going forward.

 - The PPP and EIDL Are Closed.
 Now What?

 - PPP Lenders: Where to Get a Paycheck Protection Loan

 - Documents Required to Apply for the PPP